SwetaAIS2024/singapore_foursquare_dataset/README.md

 # Skip backup (fast mode, use with caution)
 python scripts/postprocess_synthetic_data.py --no-backup

-# 4. Extract unique POIs from filtered data (synthetic postprocess)
+# 4. Extract unique POIs from filtered data (synthetic postprocess) This is needed if the user wants to use the legacy dataset.
 python src/utils/poi_extraction.py

 # 5. Extrapolate views and reviews from transactions
 # This generates the final dataset with complete user interaction funnel
-python scripts/extrapolate_views_reviews.py

-# Default paths (reads filtered_5core_filtered.json, outputs to data/final_dataset/)
 python scripts/extrapolate_views_reviews.py

 # Custom paths